 If you are doing shorter trips or an extended backpacking trip then Hey Mondo or Travel Insurance Master are the best option.
 If you are a digital nomad or planning travel of at least 6 months then go for Passport Nomads or SafetyWing.

 Day 1 Cartagena

 I did like Cartagena, but 1 day here was enough for me.
-Plus, if you are planning on returning here to catch a flight or bus to your next place you will get an extra day at the end.
-There is so much to see and more to this coastline that touristy Cartagena!
+Plus, if you are planning on returning here to catch a flight or bus to your next place you will get an extra day in the end.
+There is so much to see and more to this coastline than touristy Cartagena!